-Trying for another win are Denzel Washington (“Glory,” “Training Day”), who returns to Shakespeare in the title role in Joel Coen’s New York Film Festival opener “The Tragedy of Macbeth” (A24); Joaquin Phoenix (“Joker”), who goes on the road in Mike Mill’s “C’mon, C’mon” (A24); Leonardo DiCaprio (“The Revenant”) as an anxious scientist in Adam McKay’s comet comedy “Don’t Look Up” (Netflix); Javier Bardem (“No Country for Old Men”) as Desi Arnaz in Aaron Sorkin’s “Being the Ricardos” (Amazon Studios); and Benicio del Toro (“Traffic”), who pops out of the ensemble in Wes Anderson’s omnibus movie “The French Dispatch” (October 22, Searchlight).
+Trying for another win are Denzel Washington (“Glory,” “Training Day”), who returns to Shakespeare in the powerful title role in Joel Coen’s New York Film Festival opener “The Tragedy of Macbeth” (AppleTV+), and Javier Bardem (“No Country for Old Men”) as charismatic Desi Arnaz, the bonga-banging, philandering husband of Lucille Ball, in Aaron Sorkin’s “Being the Ricardos” (Amazon Studios), set during one intensely dramatic week in the life of the hugely successful “I Love Lucy” show.

 Benedict Cumberbatch (“The Power of the Dog”)